formidablejs/formidablejs.org/docs/frontend.md

 ### TailwindCSS

-You can use TailwindCSS with your React or Vue application.
+You can use TailwindCSS with your React, Vue or Svelte application.
 In this guide, we will setup TailwindCSS for your application.

 #### Installation